- I’m a lifelong New Englander. When the temps start to rise, I head out with my family on a Northeast summer getaway.

 3. Nantucket, Massachusetts

 Long considered a fashionable summer home for New England’s rich and famous, tiny Nantucket is like an island out of time off the coast of Massachusetts.
 With its cobblestone streets and charming old port center, the pace of life here is dictated more by cool summer breezes than busy summer schedules.
-Low-key highlights include strolling the ‘Sconset Bluff Walk, picnicking on sandy beaches, and enjoying a sunset cruise from the harbor.
+Low-key highlights include strolling the ‘Sconset Bluff Walk, picnicking on beautiful beaches, a whale watch tour (the season runs throughout summer) and enjoying a sunset cruise from the harbor.

 SHORE LEAVE: 10 Best New England Lakes for Summer Fun